This section details the key basic features of the Flight1 app:

 The estimated number of batteries required to fly the mission.

 The estimated number of photos taken by the Skycatch camera during the mission.

-The default direction of primary legs of flight is North/South, or a heading of 180.
+The default direction of the primary legs of flight is North/South or a heading of 180.
 In the mission drawer, tap to change the direction.
-Common reasons for changing direction include: aligning with terrain or obstacles, adjusting for optimal length of flight, or start and end point location adjustment.
+Common reasons for changing direction include: aligning with terrain or obstacles, adjusting for the optimal length of flight, or start and endpoint location adjustment.

 You can modify your flight path by tapping, holding, and dragging the blue circles with a + sign to new locations.
 You can also modify your flight path by tapping, holding, and dragging the blue circles.

-You can also click on the Settings icon () to further customize your mission and access more details regarding your Flight1 app and .
-After you’ve modified your Settings, you can navigate back the Missions page by clicking on Missions.
+You can also click on the Settings icon () to further customize your mission and access more details regarding your Flight1 app.
+After you’ve modified your Settings, you can navigate back to the Missions page by clicking on Missions.

-- You can choose metric system or imperial system by toggling the button next to “Use metric system”.
-When it is toggled to blue, you’ve switched from imperial system to metric system.
+- You can choose a metric system or imperial system by toggling the button next to “Use metric system”.
+When it is toggled to blue, you’ve switched from the imperial system to the metric system.